Atticus29/clark_bio_101/Essential_course_documents/README.md

 	Cheating takes many forms.
 If you are not clear on what constitutes cheating (plagiarism, etc.), just ask me.
 Some quick examples of academic dishonesty include misrepresenting another student‘s work as your own or saying that you performed community service that you didn't.
 5. Classroom Behavior

 	Modern technology is amazing, and in many instances it can be a tremendous learning asset.
-I'm not going to stop you from having or using these resources in class, and indeed will often leverage them to enhance your learning experience.
+I'm not going to stop you from having or using these resources in class because you are an adult, and indeed will often leverage them to enhance your learning experience.
 However, sometimes the myriad temptations provided by having a phone, tablet, or laptop in front of you can compete with the course content for your attention.

 	There are several studies that demonstrate a dramatic decrease of retention when a learner tries to multi-task, so please be aware of this and be warned that YOU ARE NOT MIRACULOUSLY IMMUNE TO THIS EFFECT.
 	If you are honest with yourself and find the temptation too great, I strongly recommend taking notes by hand.